Bolboa/Image-Repo/README.md

 ## Assumptions
 - User should be able to upload a single image, multiple images, or upload in bulk via a zipped file
+- The file being uploaded can be very large (>5GB) or small